Prince Sobur: Summary

-In a version of the story collected from Bengal, by Lal Behari Dey, The Story of Prince Sobur, the story begins with a question of the father (a merchant, in this) to his seven daughters: "By whose fortune do they get their living?".
+In a version of the story collected from by Lal Behari Dey from Bengal with the title The Story of Prince Sobur, the story begins with a question of the father, a merchant, to his seven daughters: "By whose fortune do they get their living?"
 The youngest answers that her living is by her own fortune.
 Her father expels her from home and she has to live in the jungle.
 After a while, the seventh daughter becomes rich and shares her wealth with her father.
 The merchant has to travel abroad, but his ship does not move.
 He then remembers he forgot to ask his seventh daughter what to bring her.
 He does and she says: "Sobur" ("wait").
 He takes it to mean a thing named Sobur, and goes on his journey.
 In the foreign country, whose prince is called Sobur, the prince gives the merchant a box with a magical fan and a looking glass, telling him the box contains the "Sobur".
 The merchant returns and gives his daughter the box.
 She opens it a few days later and fans herself with the fan.
 By doing so, Prince Sobur teleports into her room.
-They falls in love and agree to marry each other.
+They fall in love and agree to marry.
 On the wedding day, her sisters prepare the nuptial bed with glass powder from broken bottles.
-When Sobur lies down in bed, he becomes gravelly injured and is rushed back to his native country.
+When Sobur lies down in bed, he is gravelly injured and is rushed back to his native country.
 His wife decides to return with him, by donning the disguise of a Sannyasi.
-On her wanderings, she rests by a tree where a pair of birds, Bihangama and Bihangami, has their nest.
+On her wanderings, she rests by a tree where a pair of birds, Bihangama and Bihangami, have their nest.
 She protects their nest by killing a snake and they, in gratitude, reveal how she can cure her prince.
 The birds agree to take her there faster than by going on foot.
-At the end of the tale, she cures prince Sobur and he forgives his sisters-in-law.
+At the end of the tale, she cures Prince Sobur and he forgives his sisters-in-law.